-Heatmasterss creates the best outdoor wood furnaces available.
-These rugged hot water furnaces will save you time and money because they have been designed and constructed to be the most durable and convenient on the market.
+HeatMasterss creates the best outdoor wood furnaces available.
+These rugged hot water furnaces will save you time and money because they’re constructed to be the most durable and convenient on the market.

 A wood heating system allows you to eliminate your heating bill and can often tie in to your existing heating system.
 Contact one of our dealers today to learn more about the very best outdoor furnaces for your home or business.

 What are Outdoor Wood Furnaces?

 HeatMasterss indoor/outdoor furnaces are among the most effective boilers available today.
 These furnaces are sometimes referred to as wood boilers, wood burning outdoor stoves or hydronic heaters.

 They are placed outdoors approximately fifty feet from a building, usually close to the wood source.
 However, G Series high efficiency models may also be placed indoors such as, a garage, shop or outbuilding.

 Indoor/outdoor boilers are hot water based appliances.
 They heat the water in the water jacket surrounding the firebox and run it through insulated pipes to the building they are heating.
 The hot water ties into the existing heating systems through a heat exchanger and can also provide domestic hot water, adding to the savings.
 It is a great option for radiant floor heat as well.
 For more general information, read our ebook

 Why is Titanium Stainless Steel the best choice for Indoor/outdoor furnaces?

 Titanium, corrosion resistant stainless steel is the only product that can provide the right blend of longevity, cost-effectiveness and other critical traits that meet the HeatMasterss standard of excellence.